revanthmad/LinkedIn-Job-Applications-Personal-Alerts/README.md

 # LinkedIn-Job-Applications-Personal-Alerts
-This app is a setup repo to push timely job notifications scraped from the LinkedIn job portal.
+This app is a setup repo to check out the most recent job notifications scraped from the LinkedIn job portal.